semasuka/Income-classification/README.md

 Badge [source](https://shields.io/)

-# People with the highest education level, and who are either husbands or wifes makes more money
+# People with the highest education level, and who are either husbands or wifes make more money

 Predicting if an individual make more or less than 50K using different information about the person.